uribench/software-engineering-handbook/about/SIMPLE_FLOW.md

 ### Guides and Topics Authoring

-Create Guides and/or Topics for the selected subject.
+Create Guides and/or Topics for the selected subject as described above.
 Include appropriate references to external sources with minimal duplications of exiting materials.
-Create internal links associating the set of Guides and Topics for the subject.
+Create internal links associating between the Guides and Topics documents for the subject.

 ### Content Style Guides